klingo/ESO-LibShifterBox/README.md

 ```

 ### ShifterBox:RemoveEntryByKey
-Removes and entry on either listBox based on the provided key.
+Removes an entry on either listBox based on the provided key.
 ```lua
 shifterBox:RemoveEntryByKey(key)
 ```